 What I liked about it was the fact that it wasn’t huge and that I could instantly feel comfortable in there.
 The hotel’s staff was also very friendly and made me feel welcome so I guess it added to the warmth and hospitality of the whole place.

-Puerto Princesa Philippines – Transportation From the Airport
+How To Get To Puerto Princesa From the Airport

 The Puerto Princesa International Airport is right at the center of the city.
 In fact, the city was built and evolved gradually around the airport as soon as its construction was over, not the other way round.
 You’ll most certainly see or hear an airplane either landing or taking off once an hour.
 Surprisingly, the noise is rather bearable and it’s probably due to the fact that only small airplanes fly to and from Puerto Princesa.